Housing & Residential Life

 MSU Billings is not responsible for the personal belongings and property of students living in the residence halls, regardless of how the damage is caused (ex: sinks overflowing, natural disaster, theft, etc).
 Students are encouraged to carry appropriate personal property insurance.
 Your parent’s homeowners insurance may cover you, please consult with agent.
 Students are also expected to lock their doors and carry their keys with them at all times.

+Room phone access is available upon request.
 The phone service works with voice over the internet and not traditional phone lines, so you will need to use the phone that is checked out to you when you sign up for the phone service.
-You will be unable to use your own phone.
+You will be unable to use your own landline phone.
 You will be given a phone information sheet and the $100 annual fee will be assessed to your student account.
 If you damage this phone, charges will be assessed.
 There is no voicemail on the University’s phones.

 O. Posters & Room Decorations: